Side Income

 5. Selling AI prompt packs or templates

-A note on realistic expectations
+A realistic note on timelines and effort